• Skip to primary navigation

 What are the best low FODMAP forms of protein?

-Aside from natural proteins like eggs, meat and fish, the best types of protein to look out for in protein powders are rice protein and whey protein isolate.
-In some cases, pea protein and hemp proteins are low FODMAP friendly as well, though Monash University is still continuing testing on these ingredients.
+Aside from natural protein sources like eggs, meat, fish and low lactose dairy products, the best types of protein to look out for in protein powders are brown rice protein and whey protein isolate.
+In some cases, pea protein and hemp protein powder are low FODMAP friendly as well, though Monash University is still continuing testing on these ingredients.

 Is Pea Protein Low FODMAP?

-Yes and no. This is a bit of a complicated answer as Monash University states that pea proteins can be difficult to purify in order to ensure they are low FODMAP.
-Pea proteins can often contain GOS + fructans, but the Monash University FODMAP App indicates a few pea protein powders that are safe from FODMAPs.
+Yes and no. This is a bit of a complicated answer as Monash University states that pea protein powder can be difficult to purify in order to ensure they are low FODMAP.
+Pea proteins can often contain fermentable oligosaccharides (GOS & fructans), but the Monash App indicates a few pea protein powders that are safe from FODMAPs and there are some brands, like TumLove, that have been certified low FODMAP by Monash.

 Is There A Low FODMAP Vegan Protein Powder?